Mother charged in death of boy found in Denver storage unit

-DENVER (AP) — Prosecutors have charged a woman in the death of her 7-year-old son after the boy’s body was discovered in a storage unit.
+DENVER (AP) — The mother of a 7-year-old found dead inside a storage unit just before Christmas was charged Monday in the boy’s death.

-Elisha Pankey was formally charged Monday with child abuse resulting in the death of Caden McWilliams and abuse of a corpse.
-Denver District Attorney Beth McCann called McWilliams’ death a “terrible tragedy.”

-Online court records do not list an attorney for Pankey.
+Elisha Pankey was formally charged with child abuse resulting in the death of Caden McWilliams and abuse of a corpse.
+Online court records do not list an attorney for Pankey who could comment on the charges.

+Pankey, 43, turned herself in to Denver police on Wednesday and remains jailed on $25,000 bond.
 A judge has sealed all records in the case, including a document laying out the reasons for Pankey’s arrest.

+Authorities have not said exactly when the boy was reported missing or released information about when or how he died.

 Most Read Nation & World Stories